-- Join the customer in their browsing session in real-time
+- Resolve customer issues by joining their browsing session in real-time

 - Securely share and view documents together